top of page

 Spotlight on Nebraska Abstract Artists in New Show

-by Kim Carpenter, Omaha World Herald, Feb.
+Omaha World Herald, Feb.
 27, 2020

 Walk into Gallery 1516, and the first thing you notice is how strikingly different all the works on view are.
 Spontaneity: 10 Nebraska Abstract Painters is a show title that leads viewers to expect a straightforward showcase of abstract artists, but surprises with the sheer diversity of approaches featured.